 The fine views continue as you progress along the North Downs ridge, where Reigate Fort is a reminder that this was once seen as a defensive line protecting the capital.
-At the end of this section the open expanse of Colley Hill would make a good picnic spot.
-A little further on you cross the M25 to the suggested lunchtime pub in the isolated hamlet of Mogador.
+A little further on the open expanse of Colley Hill would make a good picnic spot, before you cross the M25 to the suggested lunchtime pub in the isolated hamlet of Mogador.

-In the afternoon the route goes across the large expanse of Banstead Heath (part of Banstead Commons) to Walton on the Hill, then through arable farmland being transformed into a First World War Centenary Wood.
-After going over Walton Downs you cross the famous Epsom Downs Racecourse on a public right of way to a pub near the finishing post.
-The suggested route to finish the walk at Tattenham Corner includes a short loop behind the Grandstand with a panoramic view of the London skyline.
+In the afternoon the route goes across the large expanse of Banstead Heath (part of Banstead Commons) to Walton on the Hill.
+It continues towards Langley Vale and Walton Downs on arable farmland being transformed into a First World War Centenary Wood, with a dramatic finale across the famous Epsom Downs Racecourse on a public right of way.
+The suggested ending to Tattenham Corner includes a short loop behind the Grandstand with a panoramic view of the London skyline.

-The public footpaths across the racecourse used to be kept open even on race days, but in 2016 there were prominent notices saying that the crossings are now closed for events (and for several hours before and after).
+The public footpaths across the racecourse used to be kept open even on race days, but since 2016 they have been closed during major events (and for several hours before and after).
 Sadly, it is no longer possible to do the full walk on Derby Day.

-Merstham has up to four trains an hour: a half-hourly Southern service from Victoria (hourly on Sundays), taking 32-35 minutes; plus a half-hourly Thameslink service (also hourly on Sundays).
+Merstham has up to four trains an hour, taking 30-35 minutes: a half-hourly Southern service from Victoria plus a half-hourly Thameslink service (both hourly on Sundays).

 The suggested station to return from is Tattenham Corner, next to the racecourse, which has a half-hourly service to London Bridge.
 Tadworth station (for the Short Walks) is on the same line.

-The most frequent return service is from the station in Epsom town centre, which has direct trains every 5-10 minutes to both Victoria and Waterloo.
-Hidden away at the end of a long residential street, Epsom Downs station now has a regular half-hourly service to Victoria via West Croydon.
+The most frequent return service is from the station in Epsom town centre, which has trains every 5-10 minutes to Victoria, Waterloo and London Bridge.
+Hidden away at the end of a long residential street, Epsom Downs station has a half-hourly service to Victoria via West Croydon.

-Walton on the Hill has a regular bus service (Metrobus 460) but there are none at Mogador, so you would need to call a taxi if you wanted to finish the walk after lunch there.
+Walton on the Hill has a regular bus service (Metrobus 460) but there are no buses at Mogador, so you would need to call a taxi if you wanted to finish the walk after lunch there.

 Car drivers could manage the Main Walk by parking in Coulsdon and travelling to the start from Coulsdon South station, returning from Tattenham Corner or Tadworth to Coulsdon Town.
-The Circular Walk is simpler as there are free car parks on the edge of Epsom Downs.
+There are free car parks on the edge of Epsom Downs for the Circular Walk.

 Take the train nearest to 10:15 from Victoria (or a Thameslink station) to Merstham for the Main Walk, or from London Bridge to Tattenham Corner for the Circular Walk.

 The suggested lunchtime pub is The Sportsman (01737-246655) in Mogador, after 8 km (6¾ km on the Circular Walk, 4¼ km on the Short Circular Walk).
-This pub has a large beer garden and serves good home-cooked food, including a wide selection of burgers and ciabattas.
+It has a large beer garden and serves a good selection of freshly-cooked food, including burgers and pizzas.

-Towards the end of the Main Walk the suggested tea place is the up-market Rubbing House (01732-745050), which advertises itself as “the only pub in the world on a racecourse”.
-A nearby alternative is the similarly up-market Derby Arms (01732-722330), behind the Grandstand.
-These are still at least 20-30 minutes from the walk's possible endings, however.
+Towards the end of the Main Walk there are a couple of up-market places on Epsom Downs.
+The Rubbing House (01732-745050) claims to be “the only pub in the world on a racecourse”; the alternative is the Derby Arms (01732-722330), behind the Grandstand.
+These are at least 20-30 minutes from the walk's possible endings, however.